A story at the end of the world

 “And what’s inside this heart of yours.”

-“A Hornet.
-You remember we lost her in Salzburg that night, in the snows.
+“It's called a Hornet.
+You remember we lost the dog in Salzburg that night, in the snows.
 It tracks her movements.”

 “I’m not sure I like that.
 I don’t like to put a collar on her.
 After all, Aleka is my dog.”